kubeflow/examples/e2e/README.md

 4. Add an option to control the training directory

 TODO: Verify that all the changes were neccessary, especially #3
-TODO: Had to disable master handling... probably save it for another part.
+TODO: Had to disable master handling... probably save it for a future update.

 The resulting model is [model.py](model.py).

 ### Prepare distribued tensorflow grpc components.

-The stock distributed tensorflow grpc [example](https://github.com/tensorflow/tensorflow/blob/3af03be757b63ea6fbd28cc351d5d2323c526354/tensorflow/tools/dist_test/server/grpc_tensorflow_server.py) expects the cluster spec to be provided via command line arguments.
-We have modified an [existing shim](https://github.com/kubeflow/kubeflow/blob/d5caf230ff50260c1a6565db35edeeddd5d407e6/tf-controller-examples/tf-cnn/launcher.py) to be more [generic](tf_job_shim.py), and will be wrapping the standard grpc server in order to process TF_CONFIG into something it understands.
+The stock distributed Tensorflow [examples](https://github.com/tensorflow/tensorflow/blob/3af03be757b63ea6fbd28cc351d5d2323c526354/tensorflow/tools/dist_test/server/grpc_tensorflow_server.py) expect the cluster spec to be provided via command line arguments.
+We have modified an [existing shim](https://github.com/kubeflow/kubeflow/blob/d5caf230ff50260c1a6565db35edeeddd5d407e6/tf-controller-examples/tf-cnn/launcher.py) to be more [generic](tf_job_shim.py), and will be wrapping the standard examples in order to process TF_CONFIG into something it understands.

 ### Build and push images.